libxsmm/libxsmm/README.md

 ```

 The default alignment (ALIGNMENT=64) as well as a non-default alignment for the store instructions (ALIGNED_STORES=n) can be specified when invoking "make".
 The "implicitly aligned leading dimension" optimization is not expected to have a big impact due to the relatively low amount of store instructions in the instruction mix.
 In contrast, supporting an "implicitly aligned leading dimension" for loading the input matrices is supposed to make a bigger impact, however this is not yet exposed by the build system because: (1) aligning a batch of input matrices implies usually larger code changes for the client code whereas accumulating into a local temporary destination matrix is a relatively minor change, and (2) today's Advanced Vector Extensions including the AVX-512 capable hardware supports unaligned load/store instructions.

+The generated interface of the library also encodes the parameters the library was built for (static information).
+This is helps optimizing client code related to the library's functionality.
+For example, the LIBXSMM_MAX_* and LIBXSMM_AVG_* information can be used with LIBXSMM_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to LIBXSMM's problem domain.

 ### Auto-dispatch
 The function 'libxsmm_?mm_dispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
 In contrast, the automatic code dispatch uses three levels: